True brew in the Twin Cities

 the International Bazaar area of the Minnesota State Fairgrounds.

-September, Summer Beer Dabbler in St. Paul.
-This festival, held at Midway Stadium, features beers from more than 70 local, regional and national breweries.
+August, Summer Beer Dabbler in St. Paul.
+This festival, held at CHS Field in Lowertown, features beers from more than 70 local, regional and national breweries.

 September, Autumn Brew Review in Minneapolis.
 The Minnesota Craft Brewers Guild sponsors this festival at the old Grain Belt Brewery in northeast Minneapolis.
 Tickets go on sale in July and sell out quickly.